-Transgender issues can certainly be seen as complex but they are also essentially straightforward.
-Trans people are simply human beings like everyone else, deeply lovable and capable of great love.
+Transgender issues can certainly be seen as complex at times but they are also essentially straightforward.
+For trans people are simply human beings like everyone else, deeply lovable and capable of great love.
 So 'let us be!' is really the main message.

 Here below however are a few basic responses of my own to often asked questions (please refer to information and support, and further reading for some pointers to other helps and more specialised information)

 What does transgender mean?
 Cross gender (think trans-port, trans-formation etc) as distinct from cisgender (relating to someone whose gender identity matches their biological sex assigned at birth).
 A transgender person's sense of gender differs from their biological sex.
 When a transgender person transitions to a different gender, they may be referred to as male-to-female or female-to-male.
 Transitioning can mean anything from simply dressing and presenting as a different gender to various surgeries or hormone treatments.
 The steps a person takes are personal and differ based on preference and resources.
 People who transition normally do so after extensive counseling and reflection.
 Not everyone who wears the clothing of another gender is transgender.

 What causes someone being transgender?
 No one really knows exactly - it is certainly not a mental health condition or disorder.
 It may have biological or formational foundations and/or be a combination of factors..
 More research may confirm some interesting findings for example on brain patterns, The key thing is that mainstream medical knowledge and practice has long accepted that being transgender is simply one way of being human.